ChloeVincent/chloevincent.github.io/_posts/2020-11-16-deploy-django-blog-in-google-cloud-part3.markdown

 My website is now up and running on [chloe-django-blog.nw.r.appspot.com][mywebsite].

+EDIT: the blog hosted on Google Cloud is not working since the free trial ended and the SQL database has been stopped.
+The same blog is available at [chloevincent.pythonanywhere.com][cv-pa].

 I would now like to deploy from Github.
 But first I need to resolve some issues: